-- CorelDRAW can export version 1 and 3 CGM as well as WebCGM 1.0 files. - can export version 1, 3, and 4 CGM and WebCGM 1.0 files.CGM files can be saved in text or binary format.
-Text-encoded files can be opened in an ASCII text editor. - PostScript textures are converted to curves.
+- CGM files can be saved in text or binary format.
+Text-encoded files can be opened in an ASCII text editor. - PostScript textures are converted to curves. - You can add a hotspot to a callout shape.

 CorelDRAW (CDR)

 CorelDRAW (CDR) files are primarily vector graphic drawings.
 Vectors define a picture as a list of graphic primitives (rectangles, lines, text, arcs, and ellipses).
 Vectors are mapped point by point to the page, so if you reduce or increase the size of a vector graphic, the original image will not be distorted.